akshatowl/VisualSlopeDetection/README.md

 # VisualSlopeDetection

-This repository uses the backend openCV processing file from PySource which can be downloaded from: https://pysource.com/2021/03/11/distance-detection-with-depth-camera-intel-realsense-d435i/
+This repository uses the backend OpenCV processing file from PySource which can be downloaded from: https://pysource.com/2021/03/11/distance-detection-with-depth-camera-intel-realsense-d435i/

 It is also included within ~/python_scripts